 \section{Abstract}

-In this paper, we will analyze the effects of expansion on the large scale structure formation in our universe.
-This will be done by incorporating a cosmological constant term in the gravitational partition function.
-This gravitational partition function with a cosmological constant would be used for analyzing the thermodynamics for this system.
-We will analyze the viral expansion for this system, and obtain its equation of state.
-It is observed that the equation of state is the Van der Waals equation.
-We also analyze a gravitational phase transition in this system.
-This will be done using the mean field theory for this system.
-We construct the cosmic energy equation for this system of galaxies, and compare it with observational data.
-We also analyze the distribution function for this system, and compare it with the observational data.
+In this paper, we analyze the effects of expansion on large scale structure formation in our Universe.
+We do that by incorporating a cosmological constant term in the gravitational partition function.
+This gravitational partition function with a cosmological constant is used for analyzing the thermodynamics of this system.
+We analyze the virial expansion for this system, and obtain its equation of state.
+It is observed that the generalization of this equation of state is like the Van der Waals equation.
+We also analyze a gravitational phase transition in this system using the mean field theory.
+We construct the cosmic energy equation for this system of galaxies, and discuss its consequences.
+We obtain and analyze the distribution function for this system, using the gravitational partition function.
+We also compare the results obtained in this paper with the observational data.

 \begingroup

 \endgroup